What is the Cambridge IPQ?

 We strongly encourage prospective university applicants to provide information about their Cambridge IPQ in their personal statement.
 This is because from our discussion with HE some universities will take the students’ performance in the Cambridge IPQ into account in their application.

-In the UK the Cambridge IPQ will appear in the UCAS Apply tab and so students will have the opportunity to include their grade if they have it at the time of applying.
-If their grade is pending the referee will be able to add a predicted grade.
+For UK university and college applications, the Cambridge IPQ is included on UCAS Apply meaning learners are able to include their grade if they have it at the time of applying.
+If their grade is pending, the referee will be able to add a predicted grade.

 Is Cambridge IPQ counted into AICE?